 that ensure that Pickerington remains a community of choice.

 Active Transportation - Provide safe, accessible, and inviting multimodal connections between popular destinations within the City and region’s expanding bicycle and pedestrian network.

-The City of Pickerington is busy creating a new Comprehensive Plan and recently asked residents to help guide the planning process by participating in a Virtual Workshop.
+The City of Pickerington created a new Comprehensive Plan and recently asked residents to help guide the planning process by participating in a Virtual Workshop.
 The purpose of the workshop was to gain a deeper understanding on planning issues that have been raised by residents.
-The workshop focused on the three major themes of the Community Survey process that concluded earlier in the year:

-A community survey was released earlier this summer to gauge public preferences on a variety of planning issues including quality of life, land use, housing, infrastructure, parks, and greenspace.
+A community survey was released to gauge public preferences on a variety of planning issues including quality of life, land use, housing, infrastructure, parks, and greenspace.
 The City received 577 survey responses over a two-month period.
-Emergent themes included a desire for: